vcfxb/gungi/RULES.md

 The rules for this version of Gungi were originally detailed in [this tumblr post](https://mmmmalo.tumblr.com/post/74510568781/rules-of-gungi).
-This version does it's best to use these rules as much as possible.
+This version does its best to use these rules as much as possible.
 Any discrepancies will be highlighted below.

 Gungi takes place on a 9 by 9 square board.
 There are two players.
 By default